Waiving USC Health Insurance

 Step 1: Register for classes.

-You must be actively registered for classes for the 2017-2018 school year before starting the online enrollment/request for waiver process.
+You must be actively registered for classes before starting the online enrollment/request for waiver process.
 If you are not registered for classes, you will not be able to request a waiver using the online system.

 Step 2: Wait 5 to 7 business days after registering for classes.